 Eventually animation wrapped up and I immediately jumped into post-production.
 I had been edited as I went, so the assembly of footage was easy.
 Because it was a montage, I didn't need to do any sound design except the music, which I outsourced to my friend Nikolas Jaeger.
 The only guidance I gave him was to try to mimic the musical styles of the time period depicted.
 He absolutely nailed it, and I couldn't be happier with the final music.

 Because the film was historical montage, I decided to present the credits as if they were old school projector slides from the 1980s.
 Textures were created in Photoshop and animated in After Effects.

 With only a few days before my deadline I sent off the final video.
-The LEGO Group was please with my work, and it would eventually be featured on Gizmodo.com and a special (now defunct) LEGO site specifically celebrating 30 years of the minifigure.
-The film would be the last LEGO animation I would make for over five years, and I think it turned out to be the best animate I made of that time in my life.
+The LEGO Group was pleased with my work, and it would eventually be featured on Gizmodo.com and a special (now defunct) LEGO site specifically celebrating 30 years of the minifigure.
+The film would be the last LEGO animation I would make for over five years, and I think it turned out to be the best animation I made of that time in my life.

 Additional behind the scenes pictures